I'm Real: United States

+Billboard controversy

 The success of "I'm Real (Murder Remix)", which became the biggest hit of Lopez's career at the time, propelled the album J.Lo from number 90 on the Billboard 200 back to the top ten according to Nielsen SoundScan.
 The chart position of the Murder Remix was boosted by radio play of the album track, which led to complaints of unfairness and change of Billboard policy in 2002.
 Afterwards, airplay of identically named songs but with substantially different melodies was not combined when computing chart positions.
 Rooney stated that the song's success "really pissed off everybody in terms of Billboard's rules".
 Following the release of "Ain't It Funny (Murder Remix)", Chuck Taylor of Billboard noted: "Sony has got to be kidding, calling it "Ain't it Funny" when not one note of it is held in common with the original", calling it a "disturbing trend".

 Oceania and Europe

 Elsewhere, "I'm Real" was very successful.
-In Australia, the song debuted at number nine, before moving to number six; becoming its highest peak.
+In Australia, the song debuted at number nine, before moving to number six.
 After weeks descending the charts, the song eventually climbed once again to number six, remaining at number seven for two further weeks.
 Finally, the song climbed to number five, on January 6, 2002, before peaking at number three the following week.
 It was Lopez's highest charting-single since her debut-single "If You Had My Love" (1999).
-In New Zealand, "I'm Real" debuted at number 44, before peaking at number three for two consecutive weeks, becoming her highest single from 'J.Lo' since "Love Don't Cost a Thing" and the album's third top-ten single.
+In New Zealand, "I'm Real" debuted at number 44, before peaking at number three for two consecutive weeks, becoming her highest single from J.Lo since "Love Don't Cost a Thing" and the album's third top-ten single.

 In Europe, the song continued the success.
 In the United Kingdom, "I'm Real" became Lopez's sixth top-five single, reaching number four, also becoming her fourth consecutive top-five single from the same album.
 In France, "I'm Real" debuted at number 90, on December 15, 2001.
 The song kept climbing, until it reached a peak of number three, on January 12, 2002.
-It became her highest charting-single in France, until "Get Right" peaked at number two in 2005 and was certified silver by SNEP.
+It became her highest charting-single in France, until "Get Right" peaked at number two in 2005 and was certified gold by SNEP for over 250,000 sold.
+It was the fourth time the artist achieved this in the country.